Risk Factors Dashboard

 ITEM 1C.CYBERSECURITY

 We recognize the importance of proactively assessing, identifying and managing material risks associated with cybersecurity threats.
-These risks include, among other things: operational disruptions, intellectual property theft, fraud, extortion, harm to employees or customers and violation of data privacy or security laws.
+These risks include, among other things: operational disruptions, intellectual property theft, fraud, extortion, harm to employees or customers and violations of data privacy or security laws.
+Our cybersecurity program is built on both operational and compliance foundations.
 Our cybersecurity programs are built on both operational and compliance foundations.
+The operational component focuses on continuous monitoring, detection, prevention, measurement, analysis and response to cybersecurity threats and incidents, including emerging risks.
 The operational component focuses on continuous detection, prevention, measurement, analysis and response to cybersecurity alerts and incidents, and on emerging threats.
-The compliance component establishes oversight of our cybersecurity programs by creating risk-based controls to protect the integrity, confidentiality, accessibility and availability of company data stored, processed or transferred.
-Our cybersecurity program is fully integrated into our enterprise-wide risk management framework.
+The compliance component provides oversight through risk-based controls designed to protect the confidentiality, integrity and availability of company data stored, processed or transmitted.
+Our cybersecurity program is fully

 20

+We also maintain a documented incident response plan.
 In the event of an incident, we follow a structured incident response playbook, which outlines clear and defined steps to be followed from incident detection to mitigation, recovery and notification, including notifying functional areas (such as legal and human resources), senior leadership and the board, as appropriate.
 We also conduct post-incident reviews to identify lessons learned and implement continuous improvements.

 Recently Filed